deepset-ai/haystack-home/content/blog/using-jina-embeddings-haystack/index.md

 I'm not a lawyer, and neither are large language models.
 But LLMs are good at analyzing long, complex documents.
 So let's try using the Jina v2 embedding models for some legal summarization.

-Although I narrowly escaped jury duty last fall, I had slight FOMO since the case sounded interesting (Google v.
+In October 2023, I narrowly escaped jury duty.
+I had slight FOMO since the case sounded interesting (Google v.
 Sonos).
 Let's see how it turned out.

 To follow along with this demo, in addition to a Jina api key you'll also need a [Hugging Face access token](https://huggingface.co/docs/hub/security-tokens), since we'll use the [Mixtral 8x7b LLM](https://mistral.ai/news/mixtral-of-experts/) for question answering.